bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Yes, in 2018, once they realized this problem was solved, and the solution is straightforward.
 As of block 1,983,702, we simply started checking BIP30 again.

+## Averting a Potential Crisis: The Fix and Its Implications

 Aaron van Wirdum: 00:28:01

 Oh, so we're back to checking BIP30 with all these inefficiencies?